 For a 3 – 4 year old, I LOVE the play tools from Black and Decker.
 We’ve used their toy hammers to hammer golf tees into styrofoam blocks, pumpkins, and the foam insulation we use for our Build a House project.
 For 5 – 6 year olds, consider buying real tools – a small hammer, a hand drill, sand paper, screwdrivers, and wrenches, and give them real scrap materials to work with.
 (See if there’s an Adventure Playground in your area!)
 If you spend a lot of time cooking, get them real kitchen tools that they can use.
 If you garden, get gardening tools… whatever you do, they want to join in, so make it possible for them to do so by having kid-size, kid-safe, useful tools.

-Also, be sure to get them the core science tools: a magnifying glass, binoculars, and a bug catcher.
 And just for fun, try these Rolobox Wheels that attach to any cardboard box to turn it into a wagon.